yoshisuga/dolphin/Readme.md

 ### To install the application:

 <ul>
+<li>If you don't have them already, install the "AppSync Unified" (on Karen/angelxwind's repo), "sudo", and "OpenSSH" packages in Cydia.</li>
-<li>If you don't have a signing identity, make sure that you've modified SDKSettings.plist and that you have AppSync Unified and sudo installed (see Google for more information).
-If you do, make sure that you set your Code Signing Settings to 'iOS Developer' and not 'Ad Hoc Code Sign'.</li>
+<li>If you don't have a signing identity, make sure that you've modified SDKSettings.plist (see Google for more information) and set Code Signing Settings to 'Ad Hoc Code Sign'.
+If you do, make sure that you set your Code Signing Settings to 'iOS Developer'.</li>
-<li>Plug in your 64-Bit iOS device and make sure your destination is set to that device.</li>
+<li>Plug in your 64-bit iOS device and make sure the destination (upper left) is set to that device.</li>
 <li>Click the run (play) button in the upper left to install the application.</li>
-<li>Quit the application when it runs.</li>
+<li>Exit the application, then kill it in the App Switcher (Multitasking).</li>
-<li>SSH into your device and run:</li>
+<li>SSH into your device and run: (replace "(UUID)" with the long string of characters, numbers, and dashes from the result of the first command)</li>
 </ul>
 ```
 find ~/Containers/Bundle/Application -name 'DolphiniOS'
-sudo cp -R ~/Containers/Bundle/Application/(long uuid here)/DolphiniOS.app /Applications/
+sudo cp -R ~/Containers/Bundle/Application/(UUID)/DolphiniOS.app /Applications/
 ```
 <ul>
 <li>Delete the application from your home screen.</li>